-Wealth Management provides comprehensive advice and financial services to wealthy private clients around the world, with the exception of those served by Wealth Management Americas.
-UBS is a global firm with global capabilities, and its clients benefit from a full spectrum of resources, including wealth planning, investment management solutions and corporate finance advice, banking and lending solutions, as well as a wide range of specific offerings.
-Wealth Management's guided architecture model gives clients access to a wide range of products from the world's leading third-party institutions that complement its own products.
+Wealth Management provides comprehensive financial services to wealthy private clients around the world - except those served by Wealth Management Americas.
+UBS is a global firm with global capabilities, and Wealth Management clients benefit from the full spectrum of UBS's global resources, ranging from investment management solutions to wealth planning and corporate finance advice, as well as a wide range of specific offerings.
+Its guided architecture model gives clients access to a wide range of products from third-party providers that complement UBS's own products.